-Optimization of z and φ readout strips.
-A major issue is which side of the detector (junction or ohmic) should read which coordinate (zor φ).
-The capacitance, and consequently, the noise is somewhat smaller on the junction side than on the ohmic side, and the strip pitch on the junction side can be $25\mu m$, while on the ohmic side, it is limited to about $50\mu m$ because of the prep-stop implant.
-For these reasons and because the z vertex measurement is more important from the point of view of physics, we use the junction side for the z strips on the inner layers.
-The better performance of the junction side also helps compensate for the additional resistance and capacitance imposed by the longer z fanout circuit.
+Optimization of z and $\phi$ readout strips.
+A major issue is which side of the detector (junction or ohmic) should read which coordinate (z or $\phi$ ).
+The capacitance, and consequently, the noise is somewhat smaller on the junction side than on the ohmic side, and the strip pitch on the junction side can be $25\mu$ m, while on the ohmic side, it is limited to about $50\mu$ m because of the prep-stop implant.
+For these reasons and because the z vertex measurement is more im-